ricardobossan/cat-clicker/README.md

 # Project: Cat Clicker Premium

+The functional programming paradigm was used to create this app.

 ## How to Run the App

 Click on a picture of a cat to display it on the right panel, along with the cat's name and the number of clicks it received.